Ochlockonee River: Recreation

-Fishing for largemouth bass, black crappie, Bream, striped bass and catfish can be excellent on the Ochlockonee River, and a state-designated canoe trail can be found both upstream and downstream of Lake Talquin.
+Fishing for largemouth bass, black crappie, Bream, striped bass and channel catfish can be excellent on the Ochlockonee River, and a state-designated canoe trail can be found both upstream and downstream of Lake Talquin.
 Telogia Creek and the Little River near State Road 12 are also popular for canoeing.
 The Florida National Scenic Trail follows the river for two miles.

 The Ochlockonee is a vital link in the production of seafood in Apalachee Bay.
 During floods, the river transports organic matter downstream into the estuary of Ochlockonee Bay where the shallows of the bay were created by the great volume of sand and clay brought down by the river.
 This estuary serves as a nursery for numerous species of fish and shellfish which are the basis for recreational and commercial fishing as well as the seafood that this area is known for.
 Fishing on the Ochlockonee Bay is excellent for Flounder, Redfish, Black Drum, Spotted Sea Trout, Blue Crab and sharks.